 It’s kind of like learning to cook.
 We teach you the fundamentals – how to use the tools, understand the ingredients, and master basic techniques.
 Then when you’re comfortable in the kitchen, you can confidently try new recipes and experiment on your own.

-Free Online Tutorials & Blogs
+Free Online WordPress Tutorials & Blogs

 There are free resources available to learn WordPress, however, you’ll need to make sure you follow reliable sources.